 Do you struggle to keep your houseplants alive?
-In today’s blog post I have 6 houseplants that even the residual houseplant killer can keep alive.
+I am sharing 6 houseplants that even the residual houseplant killer can keep alive.
 You just might have a green thumb after all!

-Nothing breathes life into a room quite like a vibrant house plant.
-With silky stems, luscious leaves, and fragrant blooms, they’re like art and poetry combined.
-Different species elicit different feelings of consolation, joy, zen, celebration, or romance.
-But as much as they add to our lives, it can be tricky to add to theirs.
+But as much as they add to our lives, it can be tricky to care for them.
 If you’ve killed more plants than you can count, you are definitely not alone.
 You just may not have met the right plant yet.

-- Jade: If its exotic name and stunning color weren’t enough, Jade is a succulent that stores its own water.
+Jade: If its exotic name and stunning color weren’t enough, Jade is a succulent that stores its own water.
 The leaves hold what it needs to hydrate, and once they fall or get plucked, they propagate the plant through the soil.
-Talk about self-sufficient!
+Talk about self-sufficiency!

-- Swiss Cheese Plant: the Monstera deliciosa is native to the rainforests of Central America & Mexico, but will do just fine in your home given the proper care & (minimal) attention.
-You can read more about the Swiss Cheese Plant in this blog post I wrote a few weeks ago.
+Monstera aka: Swiss Cheese Plant is native to the rainforests of Central America & Mexico, but will do just fine in your home given the proper care & (minimal) attention.
+You can read more about the Swiss Cheese Plant in this blog post.

 Always read the care card that is tucked in the soil to learn the plant’s preferences.
 While a cactus may not require much care, too much water can quickly kill it.
 Houseplants prefer comfortable temperatures, just like people and pets, so avoid rooms that are too cold, too hot, or too drafty.
 And pay attention to whether it likes direct sunlight, as this varies from plant to plant.